 Consumer advisories are alerts that provide information about the risks and benefits of certain products and services.
-These alerts are typically distributed by organizations that help protect consumers.
-Examples of organizations that issue consumer advisories are the Federal Trade Commission (US), the Office of Fair Trading (UK), the Consumer Affairs Agency (Japan), and other regional agencies that help protect consumers' interests.
-Consumer advisory organizations may be regulated by the government, but they may also be run by third-party consumer advocacy groups.
+These alerts are typically distributed by organisations that help protect consumers.
+Examples of organisations that issue consumer advisories are the Federal Trade Commission (US), the Office of Fair Trading (UK), the Consumer Affairs Agency (Japan) and other regional agencies that help protect consumers' interests.
+Consumer advisory organisations may be regulated by the government, but they may also be run by third-party consumer advocacy groups.

 How do consumer advisories affect ads?